tpapavas/NaGL/README.txt

 -for, while loops
 -print function (println)

 Compiler was based on the code in "base code" folder.
-This code was given by my professor Georgios Makris.
+This code was given by my university professor Georgios Makris.

 Have fun!